 Mystery Photos

-Some of the locations on this page have been identified by visitors to the site.
+Some of the locations on this page have been identified by visitors.

 Can you identify any of the rest?